seanofw/smile/README.md

   - Linux x64 (GCC 5.x)
   - Cygwin x86 (GCC 4.x)

 Anything not on that list isn't guaranteed, but might work.
+Note that Cygwin x64 seems to have problems compiling the GC right now.

 Many configuration options are available in ''SmileC/Makefile.conf'', if you have customization requirements for the buildor installation.

 ### On MacOS X

-Pending... :-)
+Test builds have been made on MacOS X x86 64-bit.
+In theory, it follows the same sequence as Un*x above:

+  - ''make dep''
+  - ''make''

+It will build, which should produce no errors, but Clang currently generates a number of warnings (we're working on that).
+Once built, you can verify the build by running ''make check'', which runs the thorough unit-test suite, and which should output no errors.

 ### Other Un*x Support